consoledotdev/home/content/qa/gitpod-christian-weichel.md

 ---
 title: Q&A with Christian Weichel, Gitpod
+who: Christian Weichel
+role: Chief Architect / Head of Engineering
-shortTitle: Christian Weichel, Gitpod
+org: Gitpod
-what: Dev environments as code and hosted in the cloud.
+what: dev environments as code and hosted in the cloud.
 date: 2021-02-11T12:00:00Z
 draft: false
-summary: Q&A interview with Christian Weichel, Chief Architect / Head of Engineering, Gitpod.
+summary: Q&A interview with Christian Weichel, Chief Architect / Head of Engineering, Gitpod
 isSelected: qa
+topImg1Src: /img/qa/gitpod-christian-weichel-profile.png
+topImg2Src: /img/qa/gitpod-christian-weichel-logo.svg
 ogImg: /img/qa/gitpod-christian-weichel-desk.jpg
 ---

-Interview with Chief Architect / Head of Engineering, Gitpod.
-{.description}

-{{< img-2col
-src1="/img/qa/gitpod-christian-weichel-profile.png"
-alt1="Christian Weichel, Chief Architect / Head of Engineering, Gitpod" src2="/img/qa/gitpod-christian-weichel-logo.svg" alt2="Gitpod Logo"
->}}

 ### What is Gitpod?
 Why did you build it?